GrieferAtWork/KOSmk4/readme.md

 			- ![dbg_eval.png](kos/misc/gallery/dbg_eval.png)
 	- GDB support
 		- QEMU features a builtin gdb server, that is supported for debugging the core itself
-			- This feature can be used via `deemon magic.dee --emulator=qemu --gdb=emulator`
+			- This feature can be used via `./binutils/deemon/deemon magic.dee --emulator=qemu --gdb=emulator`
 		- BOCHS can be compiled to support a builtin GDB stub
-			- This feature can be used via `deemon magic.dee --emulator=bochs --gdb=emulator`
+			- This feature can be used via `./binutils/deemon/deemon magic.dee --emulator=bochs --gdb=emulator`
 		- VirtualBox has its own builtin debugger (not GDB), that can be accessed via telnet.
 KOS's toolchain contains a (self-made) glue-driver that connects to VirtualBox to provide a(n experimental) GDB-compatible interface.
-			- This feature can be used via `deemon magic.dee --emulator=vbox --gdb=emulator`
+			- This feature can be used via `./binutils/deemon/deemon magic.dee --emulator=vbox --gdb=emulator`
 		- Seperately, KOS provides a custom GDB server driver (s.a. `/kos/src/kernel/modgdbserver`) for emulator-independent and real-hardware debugging
 			- This driver can also be used to not just debug the kernel core, but also running user-space program.
 This, alongside the fact that kos and all of its utility programs are built from source, means that using this driver, you can even single-step into system calls and see a *complete* traceback while doing so.
 		- Fully integrated with Visual Studio (who knew you could do this...
 I certainly didn't until I stumbled across some vague reports of GDB debugging support in VS2017, that later turned out to be true)